 None of us needs another excuse not to exercise.
-According to the U.S. Department of Health and Human Services Office of Minority Health, African Americans are 50% less likely to engage in physical activity than our white counterparts.
-But sometimes, there are some valid reasons to sit out a session or two.
+According to the U.S. Department of Health and Human Services Office of Minority Health, Blacks are 50% less likely to engage in physical activity than their white counterparts.
+But sometimes, there are some valid reasons to sit out a fitness session or two.

 “The key is to be able to listen to your body and the cues it is giving you and decide if exercise is right at that time,” says Katie Rothstein, MS, a Cleveland Clinic exercise physiologist.